 Now in its fourth generation, the Lexus GS mid-size luxury sedan can be had in two distinct forms: the hybrid GS 450h and the gas-powered GS 350.
 Both models are designed to be more stylish inside and out than their somewhat bland predecessors, and the GS 350 ups the performance ante with an available driver-focused F Sport package.

-Inside, the GS 350 takes cues from both LFA supercar and CT 200h five-door hybrid with an elegant five-passenger cabin highlighted by an enormous (optional) 12.3-inch split screen navigation display.
+Inside, the GS 350 takes cues from both the LFA supercar and CT 200h five-door hybrid with an elegant five-passenger cabin highlighted by an enormous (optional) 12.3-inch split screen navigation display.
 A three-spoke steering wheel and meaty side-view mirrors signal the car's sporting intentions, while elsewhere items like an understated analog clock and tasteful contrasting stitching help to create an air of refined, high-quality luxury.
-The dashboard contains relatively few buttons thanks to a mouse-like knob that handles audio and navigation adjustments.
+The dashboard contains relatively few buttons due to a mouse-like knob that handles audio and navigation adjustments.
+Many buyers find that the somewhat fiddly knob is a love-it-or-hate-it item, so shoppers are strongly encouraged to try before they buy.

 The GS 350's interior is exceptionally quiet except when the accelerator pedal is thrust all the way to floor, at which point intake plumbing sends extra underhood music into the cabin.